 Blood diseases that will affect your military service include the following; All forms of anemia, either hereditary or aplastic, or the form that has not been permanently addressed with therapy.
 Hemorrhagic disorders and any condition that increases your tendency to bleed, issuing coagulation disorders.
 More serious conditions like cancer of the blood like leukemia and other blood disorders like leukopenia.
 The presence of high-level immunodeficiency is also grounds for dismissal from becoming a military man or woman.

 Diseases of the jaws that are not remediable or the pains that will get in the way of the individual performing their duties adequately are a big issue.
 Conditions like temporomandibular disorders or myofascial pain will have you blocked.
 Lack of healthy teeth or the presence of imperfect implants that may come dislodged under stress.
 If you also have dental diseases whose treatment is still ongoing, chances of you being accepted become slimmer.
+That’s why it’s important to have your teeth checked by an expert like this trustworthy Dentist in keene so they can fix existing dental issues and prevent problems that may arise.

 Some of the ear diseases that will stop you from becoming a marine include the following; Mastoiditis that prevents you from wearing protective masks during battles.
 Meniere’s syndrome and any other disorder of the vestibular system.
 Middle and inner ear diseases like chronic otitis, cholesteatoma are also a big issue.
 Having performed serious surgery to your ears before will also be flagged during the application process.
 If you also have a loss of hearing, you will not be allowed into the military.